mloop/rc-mi-longitudinal-error/README.md

 Two existing methods for approaching this problem are: (1) regression calibration; and (2) multiple imputation.
 However, it is unclear whether one method might be preferred over another.

-This *in silico* study found that, generally, regression calibration with bootstrap standard errors was the superior approach, particularly with smaller calibration studies.
+This *in silico* study found that, generally, multiple imputation with predictive mean matching was the superior approach.